MACS-WEB METROLift’s Automated Computer System

 Accessible Bus Features:

 - Ramps or lifts on all of our buses for riders using wheelchairs, or scooters, or ambulatory riders who have difficulty reaching the first step.
-Also, many METRO buses offer a kneeling feature to assist with boarding.
+Also, many METRO buses offer, upon request, a kneeling feature to assist with boarding.
 Standees on lifts are permitted under the ADA.

 - Two priority-seating areas for the elderly and people with disabilities.
 Equipped with an easy-to-reach call bell and special securement belts designed to secure the mobility devices of patrons who use a wheelchair or scooter in two 30”x 48” wheelchair securement areas.